LIYUKITCALVIN/COMP-2113-group-project/README.md

 **Nuclear Ashes: Space Trader** is a text-based strategy game set in a post-nuclear galaxy—civilizations cling to survival amid star-system ruins, and you step into the role of an interstellar merchant.

-Your journey starts on a stable habitable planet: armed with a basic spaceship and meager resources, your goal is simple: claim victory by 🎯**collecting 3 Oasis Map Fragments** (to unlock the mythical Oasis planet) or 💰 **hitting a difficulty-tailored money target** (to become a galactic tycoon).
+Your journey starts on a stable habitable planet: armed with a basic spaceship and limited resources, your goal is simple: claim victory by 🎯**collecting 3 Oasis Map Fragments** (to unlock the mythical Oasis planet) or 💰 **hitting a difficulty-tailored money target** (to become a galactic tycoon).
+Your can select one of three difficulty levels (Easy/Medium/Hard) that tailors the money victory target, amount of available turns and random event intensity.

 Travel between three distinct planet types:
 - 🌍 Habitable Colonies: Safe hubs to buy low-cost basic commodities (food, water).
 - ☢️ Nuclear Wastelands: High-risk black markets where rare goods fetch massive profits—but random crises (pirate raids, radiation storms) lurk around every jump.
 - 🏜️ The Oasis: A scarce resource paradise (unlocked by 2 fragments) where you can buy the final map piece or sell goods for unrivaled gains.

-Balance trade (buy low, sell high), upgrade your spaceship (cargo hold, armor, fuel capacity), and manage resources (durability, fuel) to outlast the turns.
+You’ll have a **fixed number of turns** to achieve your goal- fail to collect all fragments or hit the money target before turns run out, and the game ends.
+Balance trade (buy low, sell high), upgrade your spaceship 🚀(cargo hold, armor, fuel capacity), and manage resources (durability, fuel) to outlast the turns.
 Every choice carries risk and reward—will you survive the nuclear ashes to claim your victory?

 ## 3. Core Features